ISAITB/docs-itb-oa/source/introduction/index.rst

 two types of users:

 * A **user**, who is able to execute tests and inspect results.
-* An **administrator**, who is also able to execute tests and inspect results, but is also able to manage configuration and the specifications to conform to.
+* An **administrator**, who is able to execute tests and inspect results, but is also able to manage configuration and the specifications to conform to.

 .. _introduction__glossary__system: